SafetyGraphics/SafetyGraphics.github.io/README.md

 In addition to the data scientists and statisticians noted above, our other members include Karl Brand (Bayer), Brian Cohen (ACI Clinical), Rachel Duglash (FDA), Robert Gordon (J&J), Hong Wang (Boehringer-Ingelheim) and Richard Zink (Target Pharma Solutions).

-[Alpha and Beta testing](./pilot/testerGuide) for the hepatoxicity graphics took place in early 2019 with participant from more than 20 individuals from the 10 organizations including: Abbvie, Bayer, Boehringer Ingelheim, FDA, Eli Lilly & Co, Janssen, Merck, Novartis, and Rh.
+[Alpha and Beta testing](./pilot/testerGuide) for the hepatoxicity graphics took place in early 2019 with participant from more than 20 individuals from the 10 organizations including: Abbvie, Bayer, Boehringer Ingelheim, FDA, Eli Lilly & Co, Janssen, Merck, Novartis, and Rho.
 Many thanks to all of the testers who participanted.

 The ASA Biopharm/DIA Safety Working Group is ably lead by Judy Li (Celgene) and William Wang (Merck).